-- 19.1 Grievance Defined.
-A grievance is any dispute concerning the application, interpretation or enforcement of this Agreement. - 19.2 Grievance Procedure.
-This shall be the exclusive procedure and remedy involving any alleged violation of this Agreement. - Step 1.
-The employee, with or without an Association representative, shall first take up the grievance with his/her immediate supervisor within ten (10) calendar days immediately following the date the employee had or should have had knowledge of the grievance.
-The Association representative will not present the Step 1 grievance The supervisor will then issue a response within ten (10) calendar days immediately following the date the employee discussed the grievance with his/her immediate supervisor. - Step 2.
+Grievances filed in response to decisions rendered by the City Manager or the City Manager's designee shall be initiated at Step 3.
+The Association shall present the grievance in writing to the City Manager within fourteen (14) calendar days following the decision.

+Step 2.
 If the grievance is not resolved at Step 1, the affected employee(s) shall present the grievance in writing to the Department Head with a copy to Human Resources within ten (10) calendar days immediately following the date his/her immediate supervisor's response was received or communicated to the affected employee.
-At this and each subsequent step of the grievance procedure, the written grievance submitted by the Association or employee(s) shall include: - a) A statement of the grievance and the factual allegations upon which it is based; - b) The Section(s) of this contract alleged to have been violated;
+At this and each subsequent step of the grievance procedure, the written grievance submitted by the Association or employee(s) shall include:

-- c) The remedy sought; and - d) The name and signature of the employee(s) involved in the grievance, except in the case of a group grievance.
+- a) A statement of the grievance and the factual allegations upon which it is based; - b) The Section(s) of this contract alleged to have been violated; - c) The remedy sought; and - d) The name and signature of the employee(s) involved in the grievance, except in the case of a group grievance.
 In such case, an officer of the local Association will sign.